America’s first Bill of Rights display was dedicated on July 5, 2008, at the Poweshiek County Courthouse in Montezuma, Iowa.

 The scene was straight out of a Frank Capra movie.
 While the crowd sang the national anthem, the morning’s first breath of wind snapped the flag out smartly just as the it reached the top of the flagpole – as if in response to the color guard’s salute.
 Then, at the precise moment of the unveiling, the courthouse clock tower bells rang out; not as a part of any grand plan, but because it happened to be exactly 11 AM!
 The largest crowd in memory for the annual Independence Day celebration burst into applause, and the celebration began.

-On behalf of MyBillofRights.org, congratulations and thank you all for helping us complete the first of what we hope will be many more such displays throughout America.
+On behalf of MyBillofRights.org, congratulations and thanks to everyone involved with helping us complete the first of what we hope will be many more such displays throughout America.